Banswara: Government and politics

-In 2020, the MLA of this region is Arjun Bamniya.

 Civic administration

 Banswara Municipal Board has been upgraded to Municipal council (Nagar Parishad).

 Civic utilities

 Of the 1,431 villages, 1,219 villages were electrified up to 31 March 2000.
 For opening of one nuclear power plant, and two super critical thermal power plant & Railway line (Ratlam -Dungarpur via Banswara) various proceedings of the state government are going on.

-The Mahi river flows on the borders of Peepalkhoot and Ghatol and Banswara Panchayat Samitis.
+The Mahi River flows on the borders of Peepalkhoot and Ghatol and Banswara Panchayat Samitis.
 The Mahi project has the capacity to irrigate an area of 800 square kilometres.

 Culture

 Situated amidst the Aravali valley, Banswara represents tribal culture in Rajasthan.
 With a landscape predominated by bamboo trees (बाँस) the region came to be known as Banswara.
 Banswara town was founded by King Bansiya Bhil.
 The town has eleven and a half Swayambhoo Shivalingas; it was also called 'Lodhikashi' or little Kashi.
 Yet another name is "An Area of Hundred Islands".
 Situated in southern Rajasthan, the town borders Gujarat and Madhya Pradesh.
 Due to this inter-regional neighborhood, the Vagdi culture has emerged as a mixture of Gujarati, Malwi, Rajasthani and Mewari cultures.
 Banswara district is rich in forests, hills and wildlife.
 Tribals are the natives of this region.